chastell/practicing-ruby/persisting-relations.md

-representations, there are other (potentially: better) ways to do persistence in object oriented world – and if this topic sounds intriguing, you might be interested in another of my talks, given at wroc\_love.rb this year (with a highly revised version scheduled for Scottish Ruby Conference in Edinburgh):
+representations, there are other (potentially: better) ways to do persistence in object oriented world – and if this topic sounds intriguing, you might be interested in another of my talks, given at wroc\_love.rb this year (with a highly revised version scheduled for the Scottish Ruby Conference in Edinburgh):
 _Decoupling Persistence (Like There’s Some Tomorrow)_
 ([slides](http://decoupling-wrocloverb-2012.heroku.com),
 [video](https://www.youtube.com/watch?v=w7Eol9N3jGI)).